 - Charts and graphs: If you’re a person who likes data on your health habits, it can be helpful to use a water tracker app that lets you compare how much water you drank on previous days, weeks, and months.

-The Institute of Medicine from the National Academies says women should aim for 2.7 liters (or 91 oz) and men should get 3.7 liters (or 125 oz) of The National Academies Press “Dietary Reference Intakes for Water, Potassium, Sodium, Chloride, and Sulfate” View Source per day.
+The Institute of Medicine from the National Academies says women should aim for 2.7 liters (or 91 oz) and men should get 3.7 liters (or 125 oz) of total water intake The National Academies Press “Dietary Reference Intakes for Water, Potassium, Sodium, Chloride, and Sulfate” View Source per day.
 That includes water from other beverages (like an iced tea or juice) and water from foods (like soup or a juicy piece of fruit), along with glasses of regular water.
 That said, it’s difficult to estimate the water content in most foods, so you may not be able to track the amount of water that comes from things you eat.

 It’s also tough to nail down exactly how much a person needs to drink each day, though.
-Despite the Institute of Medicine from the National Academies’ recommendation, the Centers for Disease Control and Prevention (CDC) notes that there’s CDC “Get the Facts: Drinking Water and Intake” View Source on exactly how much plain water one should drink in a day.
+Despite the Institute of Medicine from the National Academies’ recommendation, the Centers for Disease Control and Prevention (CDC) notes that there’s no consensus CDC “Get the Facts: Drinking Water and Intake” View Source on exactly how much plain water one should drink in a day.
 Plus, you may need to increase hydration if you have certain medical conditions, live in a very hot climate, and/or have high levels of physical activity.

 Water tracker apps often try to take these factors into consideration when determining water intake goals.
 But given that there’s no firm recommendation on how much water people should generally be drinking and many apps aren’t transparent with how they’re calculating their figures, a water tracker app isn’t the best place to look for guidelines on how much water you as an individual should be drinking.
 Consider consulting with a healthcare professional who can give you personalized guidance.

-Typical symptoms of Mayo Clinic “Dehydration—Symptoms and Causes” View Source include extreme thirst, infrequent urination, dark-colored urine, dizziness, confusion, constipation, and fatigue, according to the Mayo Clinic.
+Typical symptoms of dehydration in adults Mayo Clinic “Dehydration—Symptoms and Causes” View Source include extreme thirst, infrequent urination, dark-colored urine, dizziness, confusion, constipation, and fatigue, according to the Mayo Clinic.
 Severe dehydration can lead to urinary and kidney problems, seizures, heat injury (particularly if engaging in vigorous exercise), and low blood volume shock.
-Harvard Health “How Much Water Should You Drink?”
+Proper hydration Harvard Health “How Much Water Should You Drink?”
 View Source , on the other hand, helps manage blood pressure, allows muscles to contract properly, can help move things along the digestive tract, and flush bacteria from the bladder.

 Whether or not you go for a water tracking app (or our phone alarm “hack”), everyone can follow some basic guidelines for drinking a sufficient amount of water.
 This is especially true if you find that you identify with some common dehydration symptoms like fatigue, confusion, and dark or infrequent urination.

 “I like to recommend that people start the day with a 16 ounce glass of water.
 It’s a good foundation for meeting their fluid needs of the day,” says Priven.
-He also recommends that people “take the pressure off of themselves” to just drink flat water if that feels boring—reaching for a seltzer (one without sugar or high-intensity sweeteners like aspartame and sucralose) or a glass of water with a splash of juice for some color and flavor may help get in more fluids.
+He also recommends that people “take the pressure off of themselves” to just drink flat water if that feels boring—reaching for a seltzer (one without sugar or sweeteners like aspartame and sucralose) or a glass of water with a splash of juice for some color and flavor may help get in more fluids.
 Finally, keeping a water bottle around may help serve as a reminder to drink more.

 How We Got Here